jasonscomely/wheatbin/WHEATBIN-INSTALL.md

 3. Check if the directory data is writeable
 4. With your browser go to `http://yourpersonalserver/wheatbin`
 5. The login/password is **`admin`**/**`wheatbin`**

-6. Bob's your uncle.
-Be sure to change your password!
+Be sure to change your password: Main settings > User management

 The data folder is used to store: